vuikit/vuikit.js.org/src/views/guide/integration.md

 <p class="uk-text-lead">Integrate Vuikit into your project.</p>

-Assuming you are already familiar with Vue installation lets see the different ways to integrate Vuikit to it.
-If you are not or need some refreshing, please check the [Vue documentation](https://vuejs.org/v2/guide/installation.html).
+Assuming you are already familiar with Vue installation, here are different ways to integrate Vuikit with Vue.
+If you're not familiar with Vue or need a refresher, please check the [Vue documentation](https://vuejs.org/v2/guide/installation.html).

 ***

 ## With Build Tools

-When using a build tool like Webpack or Browserify, you would typically use [Npm](https://www.npmjs.com) or [Yarn](https://yarnpkg.com) to install the project dependencies.
-This would also provide you with the pre-built source files.
+When using a build tool like Webpack or Browserify, use [Npm](https://www.npmjs.com) or [Yarn](https://yarnpkg.com) to install the project dependencies.
+This also provides the pre-built source files.
 Because of its ease of use and flexibility, this is the recommended way for a typical web project.

 ```bash
 npm install vue